 We are sometimes asked about term insurance and the role it plays in financial and estate planning.
 Let’s take a closer look at why term insurance, a very suitable vehicle for income replacement and excellent for younger families, is not a good wealth transfer vehicle and where we usually see term policies come into play.
 We’ll also dig into the types of life insurance policies that we most often see being used for wealth transfer.

-The Inefficiency of Term Life
+The Inefficiency of Term vs whole and Universal Life

 Term life is particularly ineffective when it comes to legacy planning because the policies are not designed to pass money along from one generation to the next.
 The only time that would happen is if the insured dies before life expectancy.
 Even a healthy 50-year-old who buys a 30-year term policy will only have coverage through age 80, at which point they are likely to be alive and unable to qualify for a new policy.
 Term insurance misses out on the key appeal of life insurance: passing tax-free dollars along to your heirs.